i-MSCP/plugins/incubator/Monitorix/README.md

 ## Installation

 1. Be sure that all requirements as stated in the requirements section are meets
-2. Upload the plugin through the plugin mangement interface
+2. Upload the plugin through the plugin management interface
-3. Install the plugin
+3. Install the plugin through the plugin management interface

 ## Update